API Design skill

 • Cursor pagination for list endpoints

-• RFC 7807 error responses with field-level errors
+• RFC 9457 Problem Details error responses (application/problem+json) with field-level errors

 • Request validation from OpenAPI spec